Netsyms/BinStack/README.md

 **Autofill**
 You don't need to remember category codes or usernames.
-Just start typing and SimpleInventory will figure out what you're looking for.
+Just start typing and BinStack will figure out what you're looking for.

 **Mobile-ready**
 Take inventory or find what you need on the go.
-SimpleInventory looks and works great on modern smartphones and tablets.
+BinStack looks and works great on modern smartphones and tablets.